VincentGagnonDev/Wackbid/CUSTOM_TITLE_FEATURE.md

 - **IMPORTANT**: Contract must be redeployed
 - Old auctions will not exist after redeployment
 - Frontend gracefully handles missing titles with fallback logic

+## Bug Fix

+**Issue**: The form validation required the title field to be non-empty, preventing users from leaving it blank.

+**Fix**:
+- Removed `!auctionTitle.trim()` from validation check
+- Added `finalTitle` variable that generates the title with proper fallback logic
+- Updated UI to clearly indicate the field is optional and show what name will be used

 ## Deployment Notes